Last Updated on March 10, 2021 by Julia Wilson

 Claws and feet

-- As your cat reaches middle to old age, his claws can become a little dryer, flakier and become overgrown.
+- As your cat reaches middle to old age, its claws can become a little dryer, flakier and become overgrown.

 - The footpads on kittens are quite soft (like very soft leather).
 Adult cats have firmer footpads (like firm leather), in seniors they can become thick, dry and even cracked.